-The brother of the minor pentatonic scale, the major pentatonic scale will work much like its minor counterpart for most situations.
+The brother of the minor pentatonic scale, the major pentatonic scale works much like its minor counterpart in most situations.
 Here’s a diagram of the G major pentatonic scale:

 G Major Pentatonic Scale

 This scale has a very different sonic flavor.
 You’ll notice this as soon as you play it.
-When practicing, always start on the root note and work your way from there when playing up and finishing on that note when coming back down.
+Always start on the root note and work your way from there when playing up, and finish on that note when coming back down.

 Compare this major scale to its minor counterpart.
-Once you do this you’ll notice that major scales tend to sound happier than minor scales, which tend to be darker.
-This is a great way to figure out which scale to use when jamming: if the song sounds dark and rocky try the minor pentatonic scale, and if it sounds bright and happy try the major pentatonic scale.
+Once you do this, you’ll notice that major scales tend to sound happier than minor scales, which tend to be darker.
+This is a great way to figure out which scale to use when jamming: If the song sounds dark and rocky, try the minor pentatonic scale.
+If it sounds bright and happy, try the major pentatonic scale instead.

-Try this also when listening to your favorite songs and get your ear tuned to recognize and identify whether a song is played in a minor or major scale.
+Try listening to your favorite songs and getting your ear tuned to recognize and identify whether it is played in a minor or major scale.

 Another excellent choice for beginners, this scale consists of the minor pentatonic scale plus an extra note (and its repetitions) called a blues note.
-It adds a bluesy sound of course, but really it’s that gritty sound you can hear on a lot more than just blues music.
+It adds a bluesy sound, of course, but really it’s that gritty sound you hear on a lot more than just blues music.

+Don’t assume that the blues scale works only in the blues music genre.
 Do you like Oasis?
 It’s there in a lot of solos.
 Metallica?
 Black Sabbath?
 You guessed it.
 Stevie Ray Vaughan?
 Clapton?
 John Mayer?
 A staple of those players.
-From traditional blues all the way to pop, funk, metal, and jazz, this scale with that extra note can get the job done with style.
-Here’s a diagram in the key of G, with the added note in blue:
+From traditional blues all the way to pop, funk, metal, and jazz, this scale with that extra note can get the job done in style.
+Here’s a diagram in the key of G with the added note in blue:

 G Blues Scale

-It is inevitable that as we move to more complex guitar scales, they will require a bit more control and knowledge.
+As we move on to more complex guitar scales, it’s inevitable that they’ll require a bit more control and knowledge.
 The blues scale is no exception.
-You should be careful with this guitar scale when playing your solos.
-The added blues note is a passing note–something to play occasionally, but not too long or too often.
+As great as the blues guitar scale is, you should be careful with it when improvising and playing your solos.
+The added blues note is a passing note — something to play occasionally, but not too long or too often.

-The mother of all the other scales in music theory, this one is the logical next step in our journey towards mastering different guitar scales.
-This scale consists of seven notes and can be a bit more complicated in its usage.
-It is not as versatile as the minor and major pentatonic.
+The mother of all the other scales in music theory, this one is the logical next step in our journey toward mastering different guitar scales.
+This scale consists of seven notes and can be a bit more complicated in its uses.
+The major guitar scale isn’t quite as versatile as the minor and major pentatonic.

 Why?
-Because the major scale adds two notes to the major pentatonic scale, and those notes can sound tense so they’re harder to use!
+Because the major scale adds two notes to the major pentatonic scale, and those notes can sound tense.
+This makes them harder to use.
 Here’s the major scale in the key of G. Notice the differences (marked in blue):

 G Major Scale

-As you can tell, the shape of the scale is mostly the same except for two notes and the repetitions of those two notes.
-Those are a bit tricky to use and don’t always land well in solos, which is the reason the major pentatonic is always a safer bet.
+As you can tell, the shape of the scale is mostly the same except for the two notes and the repetitions of those two notes.
+Those are a bit tricky to use and don’t always land well in solos, which is why the major pentatonic is always a safer bet.